SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 #### Apply Permission Sets
 There are two permission sets provided in this application.
-These permission sets should be cloned so that changes can be made to them as needed by your organization:
+These permission sets should be leveraged to ensure functionality persists between upgrades.
 1. Summit Events Admin - allows users to create and maintain events
-2. Summit Events Registrant - allows unauthenticated users to register for an event by giving the guest user access
+2. Summit Events Registrant - allows unauthenticated users and authenticated users in a community to register for an event

-Once the permission sets have been cloned, they can be applied to users.
-See [Cloning Permission Sets](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/Getting-Started/Installing/#cloning-a-permission-set) section for details on cloning a permission set.
+ An additional permission set for the Guest User and Authenticated Users should be created to account for any custom fields being created.

 **Summit Events Admin:** Apply to admin users that need to create and maintain events.
-* Note: Users who are not system administrators but who will administer Summit Events will need this permission set.
+   > Note: Users who are not system administrators but who will administer Summit Events will need this permission set.
 You do not need to add the Permission Set at this time, but follow the steps bulleted below if/when you need a user to administer Summit Events.
+It is recommended that the Summit Event Admin permission set is cloned so appropriate configurations can be made to reduce/expand access to various fields.

 1. In Setup under Users, click on Permission Sets.
-2. Click on Summit Events Admin.
+2. Click on Summit Events Admin or your cloned Summit Events Admin permission set.
 3. Click on the “Manage Assignments” button.
 4. Click the checkbox next to the user who will administer Summit Events and click the “Add Assignments” button.

-**Summit Events Registrant:** This permission set needs to be applied to the Guest User profile of your site for the public to be able to access to registration forms (see below).
+**Summit Events Registrant:** This permission set needs to be applied to the Guest User profile of your site for the public to be able to access to registration forms.
+In addition, a custom permission set should be created to control for additional access based on event configurations.
+   > Note: Cloning the Summit Event Registrant permissions set and only applying the cloned version may cause issues when upgrading the package.

 #### Apply Summit Events Registrant permission set to the Guest User of your site